-CIOS S294 Business or Networking Practicum: Field Work 1-6 credits (0+0+4-24)
+CIOS S294 Business or Networking Practicum: Field Work

 Provides a practicum or cooperative work experience supervised and evaluated by a faculty member and employer.
 Students will gain practical work experience while working in a private business or government agency.
 Prerequisite: Instructor permission via an approval form.